 The microwave excites the molecules, and the friction heats up your food.
 When your food is very watery and fattened, it will be cooked well.
 It will be less likely to be cooked properly if there is less water and fat in the food.
 Your food will not be cooked without water or fat.
 Because the water is always there with the food then you can cook your food.

-We hope that this article has helped you to understand that you can use plastic plates in the microwave.
+We hope that this article; can paper plates go in the microwave? has helped you to understand that you can use plastic plates in the microwave.
 Many people ask us this question because they are unsure about the safety of the plastic.
 It is understandable because there are many different types of plastic out there, and it can be hard to tell which is safe for your microwave.

 The best way to be sure is to check the bottom of the plate.
 If there is a number inside the recycle symbol, you can place it in the microwave.